 After I left the theatre to bring up a family, I became a journalist (more about that elsewhere on my website) but music was still uppermost in my life.
 I began to conduct a local choir, I brushed up on my three and four-part harmony with the OU, and am now taking piano practice seriously again.

 My taste in music is eclectic but has always veered towards the classical – Mozart and Rachmaninoff are my favourites – but you can give me The Traveling Wilburys, Ella Fitzgerald, Jacques Loussier or Peter Gabriel any time.

-*** There's now a FREELANCE ARTS page on this website to tell you more.
+*** There's now a FREELANCE ARTS page on this website which will tell you more.
 Please have a read.

-• Published at the end of October 2015, I wrote For the Love of Classical Music, which is a book both for readers who don’t know much about classical music, (or who think it’s all a bit ‘highbrow’), and also for those who do know something about it and would like to learn more.
+• For the Love of Classical Music is a book both for readers who don’t know much about classical music, (or who think it’s all a bit ‘highbrow’), and also for those who do know something about it and would like to learn more.
 There are lots of interesting facts about composers, performers, musical periods and forms, anecdotes, jokes and all sorts.
 It’s a great read – I would say that, though!
 It's available on Amazon.